ALL income will be counted the same: earned, unearned, inherited and capital gains will all count the same as income.

 Corporation Tax will be harmonised with the personal Income Tax rate structure so that there is no penalty or advantage for small businesses to be sole proprietorships or incorporated.
 The maximum rate cap on Corporate Tax will be set at 35%.

-Business Rates are effectively a local tax, and once Community Assemblies have been elected in 2017, these taxes and their revenues will become the responsibility of the local Community.
+Business Rates are effectively a local tax, and once Community Assemblies have been elected, these taxes and their revenues will become the responsibility of the local Community.

 Communities will keep all Council Tax and property tax revenues, and have the right to set the level of those taxes, once they have elected a local Assembly.